Women Who Weep

 Cash or Smash

 This is an outcome of the unsettling time of my final days of having my last studio.
-I had been given ‘ notice to leave’, along with hundreds of artists in the building.
-Many of us were unable to afford a new studio, and we often bumped into each other in the back yard of the building where many skips were quickly filled.
+I had been given ‘notice to leave’, along with hundreds of artists in the same building.
+Many of us were unable to afford a new studio and we often bumped into each other in the back yard of the building where many skips were quickly filled.

 But one weekend, I took one of my old works into a gallery, and borrowed the audience’s hands to make decisions about its value.